joshreini1/fantasy_intellectuals/README.md

 A scoring category should be a quantifiable indicator of the qualities we want in an intellectual.
 Qualitatively, what we seek to do is reward those who:

-–put forth interesting ideas for discussion
+* put forth interesting ideas for discussion

-–try to persuade someone who might disagree, rather than simply rile up people who already agree –demonstrate a willingness to face up to the weaknesses of one’s own position and the best points that can be made by someone on the other side
+* try to persuade someone who might disagree, rather than simply rile up people who already agree

+* demonstrate a willingness to face up to the weaknesses of one’s own position and the best points that can be made by someone on the other side

-–make careful statements and tests them against evidence
+* make careful statements and tests them against evidence

 Rotisserie scoring will be used to ensure that each category matters.
 An owner cannot dominate a league by just picking intellectuals who pile up points in a single category.